Investing & Passive Income9 min read

 Step 2: Pick Your First Investment

-• ETFs: Diversified, low-cost, easy to understand
+• ETFs - diversified, cheap, easy to understand

 • VTI (Total U.S. Market)